Overlapping Spaces for Compact Graph Representations: Optimization in overlapping spaces

-Informally, we first consider the original vectors $x,y$ and compute Euclidean, spherical and hyperbolic distances between them.
-Then, we split the vectors into two halves and for each half we also compute all three distances, etc. Finally, all the obtained distances are averaged with the weights coefficient according to~\eqref{eq:overlaying_distance}.
-Note that we have $3(2^{t+1} - 1)$ different weights in our structure in general, but with $l2$-aggregation this value may be reduced to $2(2^{t+1} - 1) + 2^t$ since for the Euclidean space the distances between sub-vectors at the upper layers can be split into terms corresponding to smaller sub-vectors, so we essentially need only the last layer with $2^t$ terms.
-Recall that in product spaces the weights correspond to curvatures of the combined spaces.
-In our case, they also play another important role: weights allow us to balance between different spaces.
+Informally, assume that we have two vectors $x,y \in \mathbb{R}^d$.
+To compute the distance between them in the proposed overlapping space, we first compute Euclidean, spherical, and hyperbolic distances between $x$ and $y$.
+Then, we split the coordinates into two halves, and for each half, we also compute all three distances, and so on.
+Finally, all the obtained distances are averaged with the weight coefficient according to~\eqref{eq:overlaying_distance}.
+Note that we have $3(2^{t+1} - 1)$ different weights in our structure in general, but with $l2$-aggregation this value may be reduced to $2(2^{t+1} - 1) + 2^t$ since for the Euclidean space, the distances between subvectors at the upper layers can be split into terms corresponding to smaller subvectors, so we essentially need only the last layer with $2^t$ terms.

+Recall that in a product space, the weights correspond to curvatures of the combined hyperbolic and spherical spaces.
+In our case, they also play another important role: the weights allow us to balance between different spaces.
 Indeed, for each subset of coordinates, we simultaneously compute the distance between the points assuming each of the combined spaces.
 Varying the weights, we can increase or decrease the contribution of a particular space to the distance.
-As a result, our signature allows us to learn the optimal signature, which does not have to be a product space since all weights can be non-zero.
+As a result, our signature allows us to learn the optimal combination, which does not have to be a product space since all weights can be non-zero.
+Interestingly, when we analyzed the optimized weights, we observed that often some of them are close to zero.
+Thus, unnecessary weights can be detected and removed after the training.
+See Appendix~\ref{sec:os-weights} for more details.

+Note that the procedure described in this section naturally extends to OS-Mixed by adding the corresponding `distance' to Euclidean, hyperbolic, and spherical as described in Section~\ref{os-mixed}.